 Figure 11.
-Violin plots Plots showing the distribution of southern hemisphere final warming dates (shown as the day of year) for predicted by each S2S system.
-The distribution of reanalysis final warmings warming dates from ERA-I is are shown in by the grey violin in strips on the left side of each panel.
-Each distribution represents a composite of hindeasts initialized.
+Plots showing the distribution of southern hemisphere final warming dates predicted by each S2S system.
+The reanalysis final warming dates from ERA-I are shown by the grey strips on the left side of each panel.
 The systems are composited based on initializations that fall closest to the beginning or middle of each month as specified on the x-axis.
 The diagonal white region represents the approximate maximum forecast horizon for each system and initialization.

-There are also biases in the timing of the seasonal breakdown of the SH polar vortex.
-Figure 11 shows histograms of the polar vortex breakdown dates across different initialization dates between August and November.
-Here we simply define the breakdown date as the first day of easterlies without subsequent return to westerlies at 10 hPa and 60°S. For many of the models, forecasts initialized in early spring produce easterly winds towards the end of the forecast, but at times that are much too early for the breakdown.
+breakdown date as the first day of easterlies without subsequent return to westerlies at 10 hPa and 60°S. For many of the models, forecasts initialized in early spring produce easterly winds towards the end of the forecast, but at times that are much too early for the breakdown.
 This is a somewhat surprising result given that such early polar vortex wind reversals are rare in observations and expected to be rare in model simulations (e.g., Jucker et al., 2021).
 It is unclear, however, whether this behavior represents an early breakdown bias among some of the forecast systems, or whether these events represent SSWs for which the polar vortex would eventually recover if the forecasts continued in time.
 Regardless, these models produce early events that are generally not consistent with the observational record.
-Breakdown dates that fall within the ERA-I range are generally only produced for initializations on or after the first of October, or once the end of the forecasts include the second balf of December.
-An exception is the BoM model, which produces breakdown dates that consistently fall close to the end of its forecasts, resulting in a late breakdown bias for initializations after October.
+Breakdown dates that fall within the ERA-I range are generally only produced for initializations on or after the first of October, or once the end of the forecasts include the second half of December.
+An exception is the BoM model, which produces breakdown dates that consistently fall close to the end of

+495 its forecasts, resulting in a late breakdown bias for initializations after October.
 Notably, free-running coupled climate models have a bias towards too-late breakdowns of the SH polar vortex (Butchart et al., 2011; Rao and Garfinkel, 2021b); this suggests that information contained in the October initializations likely help to constrain the S2S models and improve final warming estimates.
-Although stratospheric ozone is prescribed to climatological values in many S2S forecast systems, the strength

-530 of the initialized polar vortex winds in October likely contains information about relevant chemistry-climate feedbacks with stratospheric ozone that are well-correlated to the timing of the breakdown date (Butler and Domeisen, 2021).
+Although stratospheric ozone is prescribed to climatological values in many S2S forecast systems, the strength of the initialized polar vortex winds in October likely contains information about relevant chemistry-climate feedbacks with 500 stratospheric ozone that are well-correlated to the timing of the breakdown date (Butler and Domeisen, 2021).